Addiction treatment for doctors changes everything

 BoardPrep provides the same level of expertise to all patients

-A private bedroom in an upscale residence sets a relaxed tone.
+A private bedroom in an upscale recovery residence sets a relaxed tone.
 Furthermore, delicious meals nurture the soul.
 Additionally, a safe and clean environment reinforces a sense of security.
 Doctors and other professionals treated for addiction and dual diagnosis at BoardPrep Recovery, cherish the empathy and sensitivity shown by our team.
-With BoardPrep’s addiction treatment programs for doctors, you can focus on your sobriety with privacy, and without any judgement.
+With BoardPrep’s addiction treatment programs for doctors, you can focus on your sobriety with privacy, and without any judgment.

 Approved to treat doctors

 “Health Professionals Program” designates specialty centers that evaluate and treat licensed health professionals suffering with substance use disorders, addiction and dual diagnosis.

 BoardPrep Recovery Center is an approved healthcare-specific treatment provider by Florida’s Department of Health, Professional’s Resource Network and Intervention Project for Nurses.
 Furthermore, many other programs throughout the U.S., also refer their health professionals to BoardPrep.

 - Approved by PRN, IPN, Florida Department of Health and other State Programs

 Addiction, substance use disorders and dual-disorders cause damage to hard-won trust and reputations.
 Doctors with addiction are not immune.
 Furthermore, alcoholism and addiction in doctors come with specific challenges.
 Therefore, experience matters when it comes to understanding and providing proper treatment and advocacy for doctors with addiction.
 Not surprisingly, the clinicians of BoardPrep Recovery Center have assessed, treated and advocated for over 1,200 licensed health professionals from Florida and across the nation.